FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 <pre>
 java -Xmx8g -cp "bin":"lib/*" SelfLoopRemover cnr-2000-t cnr-2000-t
 </pre>
-where the flag "Xmx" specifies the maximum memory allocation pool for a Java virtual machine (JVM).
+where the flag "Xmx" specifies the maximum memory allocation pool for Java virtual machine (JVM).
 It can be specified in different sizes, such as kilobytes, megabytes, and so on.

 Now, we generate weights which are uniformly distibuted.
 Here, we show this for cnr-2000:
 <pre>